mspnp/performance-optimization/SynchronousIO/docs/SynchronousIO.md

 }
 ```

 - The application requires a response from the request, as shown by the following code example.
-The `GetUserProfile` method is part of a web service that retrieves user profile information from a User Profile service (through the `UserServiceProfileProxy` class which handles all of the connection and routing details) and then returns it to a client.
+The `GetUserProfile` method is part of a web service that retrieves user profile information from a User Profile service (through the `FakeUserProfileService` class which handles all of the connection and routing details) and then returns it to a client.
 The thread running the `GetUserProfile` method will be blocked waiting for the response from the User Profile service:

 **C#**